paulwizviz/learn-container/README.md

 ## Copyright

-Unless otherwise specificed, the copyright in this project are assigned as follows.
+Unless otherwise specified, the copyright in this project are assigned as follows.

 Copyright 2023 Paul Sitoh